Why Does My Toe Hurt?

 A pedorthist specializes in the modification of footwear and employ supportive devices to address conditions which affect the feet and lower limbs.

-Remember hammertoe can be avoided.
+Hammertoe is preventable.
 Be kind to yourself by buying shoes that fit.
-Not only can bad fitting or high heel shoes hurt your feet, but they can cause pain in the hips and back and also age your knees prematurely.
+Not only poorly fitted or high heel shoes hurt your feet, but they can cause pain in the hips and back and also age your knees prematurely.

-About the Writer – Helen Chin Lui is a Certified Reflexologist, Certified Energy Medicine, and Reiki Master and Teacher.
-She is the owner of the Healing Place in Medfield, MA US.
-She specializes in helping people with chronic digestive disorders, chronic pain and balances hormones naturally.
-To find out how Reflexology and Energy Medicine can help you, please schedule a FREE 60-minute consultation by calling 508 359-6463.
+Helen Chin Lui is a Certified Reflexologist, Certified Energy Medicine, and Reiki Master and Teacher.
+She is the owner of the Healing Place LLC and Healing Place Energy School LLC in Medfield, MA, US.
+We specialize in helping people with chronic digestive disorders, chronic pain, and balance hormones naturally.
+To find out how Reflexology and Energy Medicine can help you, please schedule a consultation by calling 508 359-6463.